garrandall/popular-music-data/tracks/you-re-a-jerk-new-boyz.md

 "Jerk, jerk, jerk, jerk" (Jerky)

-Ha ha!! ..
+Ha ha! ..
 Everything quiet and the bass real hard
 And I stay geeked up never been a retard
 Got a New Boy swag and this here for y'all
 So they gotta keep it separate like the Jim Crow laws